Sam & Dave took call and response to the next level!

 At Stax, they met the legendary house band Booker T & The MG’s, a racially mixed band which in the 60s was pretty much unheard of.
 This was Stax answer to Berry Gordy‘s Motown house band, The Funk Brothers.

-For Sam & Dave, they put down hits such as Hold On I’m Coming, Soul Man, Soothe Me.
+For Sam & Dave, they put down hits such as Hold On I’m Coming, Soul Man, and Soothe Me.

 The main characters were clearly based on Sam & Dave, they re-recorded Soul Man with Booker T and The MG’s who even feature in the film.